jnaulet/picoRTOS/README.md

 ## Supported architectures

+### Single core

+ - ARM Cortex-M0+
+ - ARM Cortex-M3
+ - ATmega2560 / AVR6
+ - ATmega328P / AVR5
- - TI C2000 / C28x (working)
+ - C2000 / C28x
- - ARM Cortex M0+ (working)
- - PowerPC e200 (working)
+ - PowerPC e200

+### Multi-core SMP

- - PowerPC e200 SMP (working)
+ - PowerPC e200 SMP

+### Simulation

- - POSIX threads / Linux simulator (working)
+ - POSIX threads / Linux
- - WIN32 threads / Windows simulator (working)
+ - WIN32 threads / Windows

-## Limitations
+## Working principle

-To increase speed and predictability, every task is identified by its exclusive level of priority, no round robin support is offered (yet ?).
+To increase speed and predictability, every task is identified by its exclusive level of priority, no round robin support is offered.

 Priorities are reversed, meaning 0 is the maximum priority task.

+No memory management is offered, everything is static, which makes the static analyzer's job much easier for critical applications.

-## Improvements
+## Advanced features

-Some round-robin-ish support might be implemented with no impact on performance by allowing different tasks to share the same level of priority and sorting them at init time in picoRTOS_add_task.
+IPCs are available to architectures that support the correct associated atomic operations, though no emulation is provided through activation/deactivation of the interrupts for the ones that don't, as this would go against the hard real time philosophy of the project.

+### The following IPCs are provided:

+ - spinlocks (require arch_test_and_set)
+ - futexes (require arch_test_and_set)
+ - re-entrant mutexes (require arch_compare_and_swap)
+ - conditions (require mutexes)

 ## How to use

 Copy the picoRTOS directory in your project and add picoRTOS.c to your build.

 Create a picoRTOSConfig.h file at the root of your project.
-Sample configs are available for every supported cpu in arch///samples
+Sample configs are available for every supported cpu in arch/x/y/samples

 Then, add the relevant arch files to your build.